TiagoVentura/venturatiago.com/content/publication/streaming_chat/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Invited to Revise & Resubmit" publication_short = ""
+publication = "Forthcoming at the Journal of Communication" publication_short = ""

 # Abstract and optional shortened version.